Best All-Terrain Tires for Ford Expedition

 On- and Off-Road Grip

-After you’ve confirmed size, load rating, and rim width, you’ll want to focus on how the tire actually grips different surfaces.
-Look for interlocking tread elements and varied patterns — they balance pavement handling with off-road bite.
-Deeper tread depths, around 16/32nds or more, let you dig into sand, mud, and loose gravel for better traction.
-Serrated shoulder blocks give extra purchase in mud and snow, helping in winter conditions.
-Check for mud‑phobic bars or similar features that eject debris so tread stays in contact with the ground.
-Finally, consider the tread compound: all‑terrain rubbers are engineered for durability on rough roads while retaining grip.
-Together these features determine consistent on‑ and off‑road performance.
+After you’ve confirmed size, load rating, and rim width, focus on how the tire grips different surfaces.
+Look for interlocking tread elements and varied patterns that balance pavement handling with off-road bite.
+Deeper tread depths, such as 13/32nds to 16/32nds in the listed options, can help dig into sand, mud, and loose gravel.
+Serrated shoulder blocks or similar outer tread features can add grip in mud and snow.
+Debris-ejecting bars also help keep the tread working on gravel and dirt.

 Tread Life Expectations